Pauline Cope: Club career

-At club level Cope won the FA Women's Cup with Millwall Lionesses, Arsenal and Croydon and in May 2004 played in goal for Charlton in their 3–0 final defeat against Arsenal.
+At club level Cope won the FA Women's Cup with, Arsenal, Millwall Lionesses and Croydon.
+Her first success came in the 1995 final when Arsenal beat Liverpool 3-2 and her second came in 1997 when Millwall beat Wembley 1-0 with Cope as captain in her second triumph.

 In the 2000 FA Women's Cup Final at Bramall Lane, Cope saved a penalty kick from her England teammate Karen Walker as Croydon beat Doncaster Belles 2–1.
 As Croydon celebrated their win, Cope revealed a T-shirt bearing the legend: "I love my Keith."
 The following week Croydon beat Aston Villa 6–0 to win the league and clinch a domestic double.

 In 2003 Cope was employed as a full-time girls' development officer with Charlton Athletic.
 The position allowed her to improve the way she trained: "I'm in the best position in women's football in Europe.
 Maybe even the world, because I get to train day-in day-out with Dean Kiely, who's one of the best keepers around."
 She played in Charlton's 3–0 defeat to full-time professional Fulham in the 2003 FA Women's Cup Final.

+In May 2004 Cope played in goal for Charlton in their 3–0 final defeat against Arsenal.
+She won her fourth Women's FA Cup in 2005 when Charlton beat Everton 1-0 at the Boleyn Ground.

 A fortnight after helping Charlton beat Arsenal 2–1 in the 2006 Premier League Cup final, 37-year-old Cope produced a vintage performance in the FA Women's Cup semi final but Charlton lost 2–1 to the same opponents.
 Having watched his side score a late winner in extra time, Arsenal manager Vic Akers declared: "Pauline Cope was absolutely outstanding."
 Cope then retired from club football at the end of the 2005–06 season.
 After her final game, a 1–0 defeat at Everton which consigned Charlton to third place in the table, club captain Casey Stoney said of Cope: "If I'm honest I don't think she can be replaced.
 She's the best goalkeeper I've ever seen."